YanXiong-UCAS/YanXiong-UCAS.github.io/README.md

    August 2019

-5. **Light Conference 2018**, "Application of Articial Intelligence to the Manufacture and Assembly of Space Telescopes with Ultra-Large Apertures in Orbit", Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP), Chinese Academy of Sciences.
+5. **Light Conference 2018**, "Application of Artificial Intelligence to the Manufacture and Assembly of Space Telescopes with Ultra-Large Apertures in Orbit", Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP), Chinese Academy of Sciences.
 Changchun, China

    July 2018